Tutorial

 Every command, every flag.

-BIDS Manager ships five console scripts plus the GUI entry.
-Every verb accepts -v for INFO logging and -vv for DEBUG; documented inline only for the verbs where it changes behavior.
+BIDS Manager ships seven console scripts plus the GUI entry.
+Every verb accepts -v for INFO logging and -vv for DEBUG.
 Synopses below mirror what --help prints on a fresh install of bids-manager on PyPI.
+The project-first verbs (bidsmgr-create, bidsmgr-project) and the --project flag are additive: every classic positional form still works.

 bidsmgr-scan

-Walks a raw input folder, reads metadata from inside every file (DICOM tags, EDF / FIF headers), classifies each series with the schema-driven chain, and writes a single inventory TSV with one row per series + an entities JSON column carrying the BidsGuess.
-Re-runnable, diff-able, openable in any spreadsheet tool.
+Walks a raw input folder, reads metadata from inside every file (DICOM tags, EDF / FIF headers), classifies each series with the schema-driven chain, and writes a single inventory TSV with one row per series plus an entities JSON column carrying the BidsGuess.
+With --project the inventory is saved as a versioned, resumable scan inside the project instead of a loose TSV.

 Positional arguments